 Like some of the above-listed countries, New Zealand can trace its early sporting events all the way to the late 1800s.
 Right off the bat, it started achieving international success, which almost ensured the immediate interest of the public.
 A long-distance walker Joe Scott won many races in Britain, while the racehorse Carbine won the Melbourne Cup in 1890.
 As far as the national sports and teams, in 1888-1889, the New Zealand Native rugby team visited Britain.
 This not only marked a major sporting success but also increased Europe’s interest in Maori culture.

 New Zealand is also renowned for its many golf courses, some of which were founded in the early 1870s.
 In fact, numerous luxury golf resorts are the main reasons why so many people would choose a destination in New Zealand for their holiday.
+This is especially true for regions like Queenstown.
+So, these golfing enthusiasts usually get a nearby accommodation and a car for hire in Queenstown, so that they can get to visit as many courses during their stay.
 The majority of these courses, however, can trace their origin in the 19th century.
 As such, they’re an integral part of New Zealand’s sports history.

 4. Great Britain